In this tutorial I cover the following topics

 In this case result is the same as you would press third button.
 If you continue this experiment you will not get different results in a sense that what you get agrees with corresponding one button case:

-is the generic term used to describe the operation of sending one or more analogue or digital signals over a common transmission line at different times or speeds.
-The device you use to do that is called a multiplexer
+Multiplexing is the generic term used to describe the operation of sending one or more analogue or digital signals over a common transmission line at different times or speeds.
+The device you use to do that is called a

 You should be familiar with this concept, as every day you use it (or rather it is used by some devices) to transmit your data through an network:

-and according to the binary condition of these control inputs, one appropriate data input is connected directly to the output.
+The selection of each input line in a multiplexer is controlled by an additional set of inputs called control lines and according to the binary condition of these control inputs, one selected data input is connected directly to the output.
 Normally, a multiplexer has an even number of $2^{n}$ input lines and a corresponding number of $n$ control inputs.
 An electronic multiplexer can be considered as a multiple-input, single-output switch.
 The schematic symbol for a multiplexer is an isosceles trapezoid with the longer parallel side containing the input pins and the short parallel side containing the output pin.
-The schematic below shows a 2-to-1 multiplexer (also denoted as 2:1 muliplexer or 2:1 mux) on the left and an equivalent switch on the right.
+The schematic below shows a 2-to-1 multiplexer (also denoted as 2:1 multiplexer or 2:1 mux) on the left and an equivalent switch on the right:

 Multiplexers can be either digital circuits made from high speed logic gates used to switch digital or binary data or they can be analogue types using transistors, MOSFET’s or relays to switch one of the voltage or current inputs through to a single output.